Frédéric Y. Bois: Work

-Frédéric Y. Bois has worked at the Energy and Environmental Policy Center at Harvard University (1985-1987), in the research group of Pr.
+Bois has worked at the Energy and Environmental Policy Center at Harvard University (1985-1987), in the research group of Pr.
 Richard Wilson (Jefferson Laboratory) during his PhD thesis.
 His work focused on physiologically based pharmacokinetic (PBPK) modeling and stochastic cancer models, applied to vinyl chloride.
 He then worked as a post-doctoral scientist at the University of California, San Francisco School of Pharmacy with Pr.
 Thomas Tozer (1988) and at the University of California, Berkeley School of Public Health (1989), focusing on Monte-Carlo based uncertainty analysis of PBPK models.
 During a joint appointment at the California Environmental Protection Agency and at the Lawrence Berkeley National Laboratory he developed, in collaboration with Andrew Gelman, the application of Bayesian numerical approaches to multilevel PBPK models.
+The impact of this work on the regulation of chemicals is discussed by Demortain.
 He directed several research projects for the US Food and Drug Administration, the National Institute of Health, the Environmental Protection Agency, and the Occupational Safety and Health Administration.
 He contributed mostly to the fields of bioequivalence testing, health risk assessment, population pharmacokinetics and Bayesian statistics.
 He is the developer, together with D. Mazsle, of the GNU MCSim software.